MuntasirFahim/MuntasirFahim.github.io/README.md

 ### Advantages of mHealth
 ---

-The most common application of mHealth is the use of mobile devices to educate customers about preventative healthcare services. mHealth is also used to keep an eye on diseases, help with therapy, track the spread of epidemics, and take care of people with long-term illnesses.
+The utilization of mobile devices for the purpose of educating clients about preventive healthcare services is the most popular application of mHealth. mHealth is also used to keep an eye on diseases, help with therapy, track the spread of epidemics, and take care of people with long-term illnesses.
 <br>The following are the advantages of mobile health technology,